Osiris-Team/Osiris-Team/README.md

 #### AutoPlug-Web and Client
 AutoPlug is my largest personal and monetized project.
 Its goal is to simplify/automate maintenance tasks of server admins.
 This is accomplished mainly by the AutoPlug-Client.
-Developing it taught me a lot about Java in general, Server-Client communication, the TCP protocol, REST-APIs, web-scraping, JSON, and even made me consider very interesting alternatives like [Netty](https://netty.io/), which finally was not implemented due to release of Virtual-Threads and the comparatively simpler Java Sockets-API.
+Developing it taught me a lot about Java in general, Server-Client communication, the TCP protocol, REST-APIs, web-scraping, JSON, and even made me consider very interesting alternatives like [Netty](https://netty.io/), which finally was not implemented due to the release of Virtual-Threads and the comparatively simpler Java Sockets-API.
 This is what it looks like when running some tasks (outdated):

 <div>
     <img src="https://github.com/Osiris-Team/AutoPlug-Client/blob/master/docs/tasks.gif?raw=true"></img>